JJ9218/Maternal-Mortality-Rates/README.md

 ### Data Sources

 The dataset used for this analysis is the "VSRR Provisional Maternal Death Counts and Rates" csv file from the National Center for Health Statistics (NCHS).
-This dataset was last updated in January 2024, and provides provisional maternal mortality rates in the United States from 2019-2023 based on mortality and natality data from the National Vital Statistics System. ***include how MMR is measured in this dataset
+This dataset was last updated in January 2024, and provides provisional maternal mortality rates in the United States from 2019-2023 based on mortality and natality data from the National Vital Statistics System.
+The maternal mortality rate is measured by the number of maternal deaths per 100,000 live births.

 ### Tools